back to articles

 The unemployment rate for young people aged 15-24 years was 12%, a decrease of 0.2 percentage points over the year.
 The unemployment rate for people aged 25-74 years olds was 3.5%, an increase of 0.3 percentage point.
 Young people accounted for 34% of the unemployed in the second quarter of 2024, two percentage points lower than a year ago.

 The number of people deemed long-term unemployed decreased by 14% over the year to 26,900 people.
 The long-term unemployment rate fell by 0.2 percentage point to 0.9%, the first time this figure has gone under 1%.
 The CSO notes that, excluding people whose duration was not stated, “Over a fifth (21.3%) of unemployed persons were in long-term unemployment in Q2 2024 which is down from 27.6% a year earlier”.
-Women accounted for 38% of the long-term unemployed in Q1 2024, 6 percentage points lower than in Quarter 2 2023.
+Women accounted for 38% of the long-term unemployed in Q2 2024, unchanged on the same quarter in 2023.

 The Potential Additional Labour Force (PALF) captures people who may not fit into the official definition of unemployment, whereby people have to be actively seeking work for the previous four weeks and available to take up work in the coming two weeks of the survey.
 In Q2 2024, PALF stood at 122,700, an increase of 22.6% or 22,600 people on Q2 2023.
 The CSO noted that “Of those who stated that they wanted to work but were not seeking work or available for work in Q2 2024, 35.2% said this was due to education or training.
 This compares to 28.7% a year earlier and 23.7% in Q2 2022.
 Persons not seeking work due to own illness or disability accounted for 28.6% of the total in Q2 2024, down from 32.6% in Q2 2023 and down from 35.4% in Q2 2022.”